IQOO

-iQOO is a Chinese consumer electronics manufacturer headquartered in Dongguan, Guangdong.
+iQOO Communication Technology Co.
+Ltd. ([aɪ̯ˈk(j)uː]) is a Chinese consumer electronics manufacturer headquartered in Dongguan, Guangdong.
 The company was founded on 30 January 2019 as a subsidiary of the consumer electronics manufacturer Vivo based in the same city.
+The brand name iQOO stands for I Quest On and On.

+IQOO primarily focuses on making high performance, feature-packed smartphones at a low price.
+Often with limited edition models in vibrant colours and patterns on back panel.